rarebkcat/rarebkcat.github.io/_pages/DCRM-manuals/dcrmb.md

 in that typeface.
 23 Do not convert a final uppercase I meant to represent an ii ending (see 0G2.3).
-24 This must be distinguished from VV or vv as a combination of a vowel and a consonant as in the examples VVLT or vvlt (vult, “he wants”) and VVA or vva (uva, “grape”).
+24 This must be distinguished from VV or vv as a combination of a vowel and a consonant as in the examples VVLT or vvlt (vult, "he wants") and VVA or vva (uva, "grape").
 APPENDIX G. EARLY LETTERFORMS AND SYMBOLS
 192 Descriptive Cataloging of Rare Materials (Books) vv representing single letter25 VV